BlasBenito/distantia/README.md

 - 10 distance metrics: see `distantia::distances`.
 - The normalized dissimilarity metric `psi`.
-- Free and Restricted Dynamic Time Warping (DTW) for shape-based comparisons.
+- Free and Restricted Dynamic Time Warping (DTW) for shape-based comparison.
-- A Lock-Step method for sample-to-sample alignment.
+- A Lock-Step method for sample-to-sample comparison
 - Restricted permutation tests for robust inferential support.
-- Variable Importance Analysis: assessment of contribution to dissimilarity of individual variables in multivariate time series.
+- Analysis of contribution to dissimilarity of individual variables in multivariate time series.
 - Hierarchical and K-means clustering of time series based on dissimilarity matrices.